refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 But there are still some thing cannot be trained.
 For example, the number of layers, size of training batch and number of epochs, activation function for each layer and loss function.
 We call such things hyper paramter, they cannot simply determined by training but need to be fixed manually.

-* Three stage of training
+* Three stage of training model

 A general workflow to train a NN model is divided in three stages.
 The data must be divided into three part accordingly, i.e. training data, evaluation data and test data.